MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-private-link-storage-event-hub.md

 ms.topic: how-to
 ms.date: 10/12/2020
 ---
-# Create a Private Endpoint to resources used by data connections, such as Event Hub and Storage
+# Create an endpoint to resources used by data connections, such as Event Hub and Storage

 [Azure Virtual Network (VNet)](/azure/virtual-network/virtual-networks-overview) enables many types of Azure resources to securely communicate with each other.
 A [Private Endpoint](/azure/private-link/private-endpoint-overview) uses an IP address from your VNet’s address space for the Azure service to securely connect between Azure Data Explorer and Azure services.
 Azure Data Explorer accesses the Private Endpoint of the storage accounts or Event Hubs.